NicholasFarrow/nicholasfarrow.github.io/_posts/2019-06-06-Printing-A-Star-Wars-MODT-in-Terminal-With-Bash.md

 ~~~
 We can see each frame is now seperated by character `Z`.

 Now we wish to load this file `mainScenes` and save each frame to own file.
-We open the file to a variabe `$SCENEDATA` :
+We open the file into a variable `$SCENEDATA` :
 ~~~shell
 SCENEDATA=$(<"mainScenes")
 ~~~